awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 **To replace a volume**

 1. Create a volume from the snapshot and write down the ID of the new volume\.
-For more information, see [Creating a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.
+For more information, see [Create a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.

 1. On the volumes page, select the check box for the volume to replace\.
 On the **Description** tab, find **Attachment information** and write down the device name of the volume \(for example, `/dev/sda1` or `/dev/xvda` for a root volume, or `/dev/sdb` or `xvdb`\) and the ID of the instance\.